 Kelly was born in London, but moved to Orange County, California, in her teens where she finished school and completed her first degree in Latin American Studies.
 Her interest in languages inspired her to learn Spanish and she later went on to learn Turkish.
 This eventually led to her accompanying Sultan Kosen, the Tallest Man in the World, to over 15 countries as his relationship manager.
 Kelly was also featured in the Discovery documentary, ‘The Tallest man in the world, looking for love’ that aired on Channel 4 in 2011.
 Her earlier career included working in the media industry as a Human Resources specialist.

 Kelly’s interest in psychotherapy began many years ago when she embarked on a philosophical journey of self-discovery to gain a better understanding of herself and life.
 Her interest developed into the works of existential thinkers Friedrich Nietzsche and Jean Paul Sartre.
 This led to Kelly training as a psychotherapist.

 Kelly is an avid yoga practitioner, practising up to 4 times a week.
 Kelly believes that her practise has allowed her to develop strong mental and physical strength, clarity of thought and a renewed sense of being.

 Kelly’s availability and fees

 Clinical Working Hours

-Kelly is currently not taking clients.
+Kelly is not currently working with clients.